Need help? We are available to speak to you 7 days a weekRead More

 90 – 95+ Points

-Very High
+Very High Competition

-Occupation ceilings limit the number of invitations for certain roles, such as early childhood teachers and pre primary school educators, by capping the maximum number of visas that can be granted in these fields.
+Occupation ceilings limit the number of invitations for certain roles, such as early childhood teachers and pre-primary school educators, by capping the maximum number of visas that can be granted in these fields.

-High priority occupations and employer sponsored pathways can also affect the distribution of invitations in each sector, especially for oversupplied occupations or those with immediate public value.
+High-priority occupations and employer-sponsored pathways can also affect the distribution of invitations in each sector, especially for oversupplied occupations or those with immediate public value.

 One of the most frequent questions from applicants is: